demisto/content/Packs/CyberArkPAS/Integrations/CyberArkPAS/README.md

 ### cyberark-pas-account-get-details
 ***
-Returns information of a specific account that is identified by its account ID.
+Returns information for the specified account, identified by the account ID.

 #### Base Command